mlanojan10/Group-2---MTRX2700_CLab-1-/README.md

 Testing is performed by connecting to the microcontroller’s serial port using a terminal emulator (e.g., CuteCom or PuTTY).
 Typed characters are echoed and displayed after pressing Enter.
 The prompt repeats for the next string.

 ### Part B
-This part Enhances the system with a receive callback mechanism, enabling the program to respond automatically once a full line is received, promoting an event-driven structure.
+This part enhances the system with a receive callback mechanism, enabling the program to respond automatically once a full line is received, promoting an event-driven structure.

 #### Usage